DiffSSC: Semantic LiDAR Scan Completion using Denoising Diffusion Probabilistic Models: Methodology

+Here, we employ an anisotropic scaling matrix $\boldsymbol{W}$, controlled by the scaling factors $\sigma_p$ and $\sigma_s$, to modulate the standard Gaussian noise $\boldsymbol{\epsilon}$, ensuring that it appropriately adapts to the scale differences in both the spatial and semantic logits domains.
+The modulated noise is then injected into the local semantic point $\boldsymbol{y}^m \in \mathbb{R}^{3+C}$.
+Given a specific time step $t \in [0,T]$, applying Eq.~\ref{eqn:local diffusion} to all points allows for computing the entire noised scene $\mathcal{Y}_t$ in a single step, eliminating the need for intermediate computations.
+This significantly reduces both memory consumption and computational time.

-Although training on ground truth allows the model to generate high-quality results, the process remains inherently uncontrollable.
-The goal of SSC is to predict a complete scene from partial input, rather than randomly generating scenes.
-Therefore, during training, we also use the partial semantic point cloud $\mathcal{X}$ as a conditional input, feeding it into the model to guide the point cloud generation.
-During training, we load a random step $t \in [0,T]$ at each iteration and compute the corresponding $\mathcal{Y}_t$ using Eq.~\ref{eqn:local diffusion}.
-The model is trained to estimate the noise at various intensities with the following loss:
+To enable the model to generate a corresponding complete semantic scene based on the current partial input, we encode the partial semantic point cloud $\mathcal{X}$ as a conditional input, which is then fed into the model to guide the point cloud generation process.
+Thus, the denoiser integrates the noised scene $\mathcal{Y}_t$, the conditional input $\mathcal{X}$, and the time step $t$, which indicates the intensity of noise, to estimate the noise $\boldsymbol{\epsilon}_{\theta}(\mathcal{Y}_t, \mathcal{X}, t)$.

-In traditional loss design, the predicted result is directly compared to the ground truth.
-However, our approach uses residual learning, where the model's output is compared to the residual.
-Therefore, to generate the final scene, the estimated noise must be removed from the noised scene.

-During inference, the model begins denoising from Gaussian noise and iteratively predicts and removes the noise in the samples, ultimately generating a dense semantic scene.
-Since ground truth is not available during inference, Gaussian noise is generated from $\mathcal{X}$.
-We duplicate the points in $\mathcal{X}$ to match the quantity in the ground truth, ensuring that there are enough points to perform the diffusion process using Eq.~\ref{eqn:local diffusion}.
-Note that the denoiser also takes the partial semantic point cloud $\mathcal{X}$ as a condition to guide the generation process.